isomerpages/moe-chijsjc/_student-development/CCE/Education and Career Guidance.md

 Post-secondary education comprises the paths you can take after you complete your secondary school education.
 Learn about the choices available for you to pursue your next phase of learning based on your interests and strengths [here](https://www.moe.gov.sg/post-secondary).

-View the following video to find out more.

-You can also read more about how the diverse and flexible pathways in the Singapore’s education system opened up possibilities to individuals across different courses and industries in the publication [The Next Step Forward](https://www.moe.gov.sg/-/media/files/programmes/ecg/moe_the_next_step_forward.ashx?la=en&hash=861D380E656F90365A6CB50CB53383232AEF1972).
+You can also read more about how the diverse and flexible pathways in  Singapore’s education system opened up possibilities to individuals across different courses and industries in the publication [The Next Step Forward](https://www.moe.gov.sg/-/media/files/programmes/ecg/moe_the_next_step_forward.ashx?la=en&hash=861D380E656F90365A6CB50CB53383232AEF1972).

 This publication illustrates how our diverse and flexible pathways opened up possibilities to 54 individuals across different courses and industries.
 Read more about them and their pathways as you take THE NEXT STEP FORWARD.